Doreen181/Velocyto_5-scRNA-seq/Stewart/README-Stewart.md

 [ArrayExpress](https://www.ebi.ac.uk/biostudies/arrayexpress/studies/E-MTAB-9544?query=E-MTAB-9544).

 ## Run Cell Ranger
-cellranger count was run on each sample seperately, folder structure compatible with published code is shown as an example for sample "naive".
+cellranger count was run on each sample separately, folder structure compatible with published code is shown as an example for sample "naive".

 ## Run salmon
-salmon/alevin-fry was run on each sample seperately, folder structure compatible with published code is shown as an example for sample "naive".
+salmon/alevin-fry was run on each sample separately, folder structure compatible with published code is shown as an example for sample "naive".

 ## Run velocyto
-Velocyto was run on each sample seperately, inside directory ./cellranger.
+Velocyto was run on each sample separately, inside directory ./cellranger.
 Folder structure compatible with published code is shown as an example for sample "naive"